Chicago Blackhawks name and logo controversy: Addressing the controversy

 Despite this opposition, as of 2022, the Blackhawks have stated their intent to keep the name and imagery, along with their belief that they "honor and celebrate legacy of Black Hawk" and that the name and logo "symbolizes this important and historic person."
 Their website states that they are working on "educating our staff, fans and local community on the history of Black Hawk and original peoples of Illinois, as well as on Native American contributions to today's society."
 The website also lists several Native American groups and individuals they donate money to, or hire to do artwork, and posts stories about various Native Americans who are considered members of the "Blackhawks community."

+As of 2025, the team still maintains a partnership with Chief Black Hawk's Sac and Fox Nation tribe.
+The partnership involves collaboration on various issues, including land acknowledgement, grant programs, collaborative exhibits and installations, language preservation projects, game day materials, resources invested in identifying future opportunities and ways to ensure transparency between both parties.